SamuelMelian/DAS-G01-2025/Iteration-3/Decisions/0009-db-communication-encriptation.md

 * Good, because it provides encryption, keeping data private and secure during transmission.
 * Good, because it ensures data integrity, preventing information from being changed or corrupted.
-* Good, because it authenticates the server (and sometimes the client), helping confirm identities and build trust.
+* Good, because it authenticates the server, helping confirm identities and build trust.
 * Bad, because it adds extra processing overhead, which can slightly reduce performance.
 * Bad, because it can make troubleshooting and monitoring network traffic more difficult due to encryption.
 * Bad, because it increases the connection setup time due to the TLS handshake process.